Basics on positively multiplicative graphs and algebras: The group of maximal indices

 \begin{definition} Let $\mathcal{A}$ be an adjacency algebra $\mathcal{A}$ on $I$ and consider an element $i\in I$.

 \begin{itemize} \item The element $i$ is \emph{nondegenerate} if $\mathrm{ev}_{i}$ is coercive (and thus injective) as a linear map from $\mathcal{A}$ to $V$.

-\item The element $i$ is \emph{maximal} if $\mathrm{ev}_{i}$ is surjective from $C(\mathcal{A})$ to $V_{+}$. \end{itemize} \end{definition}
+\item The element $i$ is \emph{maximal} if $\mathrm{ev}_{i}$ is surjective from $\mathcal{A}_+$ to $V_{+}$. \end{itemize} \end{definition}

 In the latter definition, coercivity can be replaced by injectivity when $I$ is finite.
-We first state a result proving that we mostly have to establish non-degeneracy at one maximal element to get non-degeneracy at any maximal element.
-Remark also that maximality of an element~$i\in I$ implies by \eqref{eq:span_A_C} that $e_{i}$ is a cyclic vector for $\mathcal{A}$.
+Observe also that when $i$ is maximal, by \eqref{eq:span_A_C} the vector $e_i$ is cyclic for the algebra $\mathcal{A}$, that is we have $\mathcal{A}e_i=V$. \\We first state a result proving that we mostly have to establish nondegeneracy at one maximal element to get nondegeneracy at any maximal element.